• Menu

 Visit the Headquarters

 The historic Headquarters is technically part of Seaport Village, but since it is just on the other side of the parking lot, I will include it here.
-This used to be the old Police Station in San Diego and now is home to shops and restaurants.
+This used to be the old Police Station in San Diego, and now it is home to shops and restaurants.

 Puesto is great for cocktails and fancy Mexican food, and then there’s a Cheesecake Factory and Eddy V’s for the chain restaurant lovers.
 If you like wine, check out the wine bar there called Grape Underground.